 - Roads are bumpy, so don't plan long road trips.

 Here’s something that many are not aware of: The northwest region of Cameroon is a crater lake area, and Lake Nyos is a poisonous lake.
 Avoid this area, even if you bump into enthusiastic tour guides who nudge you to give it a shot.

 Before Your Travel to Cameroon…

-You must be up to date about routine vaccinations before travelling to Cameroon.
+- You must be up to date about routine vaccinations before traveling to Cameroon.
 These vaccinations include yellow fever, measles, polio, hepatitis A & B, meningitis, and rabies.

-Purchase travel insurance to cover any unforeseen and unfortunate losses that could occur.
+- Purchase international travel insurance for Cameroon to cover any unforeseen and unfortunate losses that could occur.
 Enter some basic information, compare plans, and select the one that best fits your needs.